Bittrex VS Coinbase: Crypto Exchange Comparison

 - $2.99 for a transaction worth from $52.00 up to $78.05

 For trade amounts over $201, a variable fee of 1.49% is added to the transaction total.
-If you decide to complete the payment using a credit or a debit card, the fees will be pricier since Coinbase adds a variable of around 3.99% for transactions starting from $78.06 and above.
+If you decide to link your bank account and complete the payment using a debit card, the fees will be pricier since Coinbase adds a variable of around 3.99% for transactions starting from $78.06 and above.
 While withdrawals cost $0.15, bank deposits are free of charge.
+Wire transfers are available for amounts of $5,000 or more.

-You need to doublecheck the payment options for your country since, in some places such as Australia, Singapore, and Canada for example, credit and debit cards are not available.
+You need to doublecheck the payment options for your country since, in some places such as Australia, Singapore, and Canada for example, debit cards are not available.

 When you open the Bittrex website, the first thing you do is click the “Sign Up” button to open an account, then provide a photo ID, and wait for a confirmation email.
 Afterward, you’re ready for trading!
 Their website is usually praised for its charts’ performance.
 There are up to 12 types of charts and 18 drawing tools.
 Other technical information includes order books, bidding and asking prices, and 24-hour price data.
 This might seem complicated at first but you come to understand the terms and options the more you trade on the platform.